shinezyy/gem5_data_proc/README.md

 This is a tool to extract GEM5 & XS performance counter from the output of GEM5 & XS simulation.
-# Extract GEM5 & XS performance counter
+# Examples to extract GEM5 & XS performance counter

 We use `batch.py` to extract the performance counter for each checkpoint.